elpheria/rpc-websockets/README.md

 * `method` {String}: An RPC method name to run on server-side.
 * `params` {Object|Array}: Optional parameter(s) to be sent along the request.
 * `timeout` {Number}: Optional RPC reply timeout in milliseconds.
+* `μws_options` {Object}: Optional parameters passed to μws.
+  * `compress` {Boolean}: Specifies whether data should be compressed or not.
+Defaults to true when permessage-deflate is enabled.
+  * `binary` {Boolean}: Specifies whether data should be sent as a binary or not.
+Default is autodetected.
+  * `mask` {Boolean} Specifies whether data should be masked or not.
+Defaults to true when websocket is not a server client.
+  * `fin` {Boolean} Specifies whether data is the last fragment of a message or not.
+Defaults to true.

 ### ws.notify(method[, params])